jd-coderepos/proc-tm/README.md

-### proc-tm: An Annotated Dataset of Prompts for Structured Procedural Extraction from Domain-specific Product Manual as non-machine-actionable PDFs written in Natural Language
+### proc-tm: Prompts for Structured Procedural Extraction from Product Manual Specifications

+This repository hosts an annotated dataset of prompts for structured procedural extraction using large language models (LLMs) from domain-specific product manuals as non-machine-actionable PDFs written in natural language text.